 What’s Special This Ganesh Chathurti !

-May it be any festival that is celebrated by people from different country, state or religion, the purpose remains same…
+May it be any festival that is celebrated by people from a different countries, state,s or religions, the purpose remains the same…

-To come together, share happiness and joy, embrace each other, clean and decorated our homes and wear new cloths.
-This is how we have been celebrating festivals since years.
+To come together, share happiness and joy, embrace each other, clean and decorate our homes and wear new clothes.
+This is how we have been celebrating festivals for years.
 But the most awaited thing is – “The Food”.
-We all are fond of eating variety of food – sweet, sour, spicy…
+We all are fond of eating a variety of food – sweet, sour, spicy…

-On the occasion of every festival there is something special that is served on the table.
-Right from Diwali to Oanam, Eid to Pongal or Christmas there is always a special food item that been is cooked.
+On the occasion of every festival, there is something special that is served on the table.
+Right from Diwali to Oanam, Eid to Pongal or Christmas there is always a special food item that is cooked.

-Today we will see – what is the special food is offered to lord Ganesh on the occasion of Ganesh Chaturthi.
+Today we will see – what special food is offered to lord Ganesh on the occasion of Ganesh Chaturthi.

 Ganesh Chaturthi is celebrated for a span 10 days.
 This celebration is incomplete without modaks topped with a drizzle of ghee and saffron/Kesar.

-Modak has different name in different states it is called Kozhakattai in Tamil, Modhaka or Kadubu in Kannada, and Kudumu in Telugu.
-Modak as a sweet dish is most popular in Maharashtra, specially cooked and offered during Ganesh Chathurthi.
+Modak has a different names in different states it is called Kozhakattai in Tamil, Modhaka or Kadubu in Kannada, and Kudumu in Telugu.
+Modak as a sweet dish is most popular in Maharashtra, especially cooked and offered during Ganesh Chaturthi.
 As per Hindu mythology, Lord Ganesha loves his devotees, who are fond of eating sweets.
-Modaks are one of his favourite sweets.
+Modaks are one of his favorite sweets.

-And therefore Ganesha is known as Modakpriya- one who love modaks.
+And therefore, Ganesha is known as Modakpriya- one who loves modaks.

 – 1 cup water